CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 # relatively short but that's still informative.
 ```

-The most important variables in this dataset are `arm` which tells us which treatment each patient was allocated to, and `eos_glvef`, which is the primary outcome of interest measured at the end of the study.
+The most important variables in this dataset are `arm`, which tells us which treatment each patient was allocated to, and `eos_glvef`, which is the primary outcome of interest measured at the end of the study.
 So let's have a look at them together.

 ```r